Income Inequality, Productivity and Economic Growth

 One of the big conundrums economists and politicians struggle with, is the lower growth of overall productivity, especially in what is called developed economies.
 This is not true of course across all industries, sectors and branches of the economy but in general, productivity growth has been slower than wished and lower then it used to be in the mid 20th century.

-On the other side, most of those blaiming the lack of productivity increase on income inequality, use the argument that less income = less health & less education, resulting in lower productivity.
+On the other side of this argument, most of those blaiming the lack of productivity increase on income inequality, state as an important claim, that less income equals less health & less education, resulting in lower productivity.
 In term that blame means lack of increase in the share of employees in profits, so no increase in wages and you have a perfect self reinforcing loop that seems to give a great explanation.
 Lazyness or inability to improve results should not be rewarded we are told.
 But top managment will always outsmart the system by having some KPIS** twicked to provide a certain bonus almost no matter what happens (I was there myself, it’s not an assumption).

 The argument put hereforth is very different but explains better the phenomena of lower porductivity growth.
 All arguing parties use the same data sets to substantiate the claims.
 How to establish who’s most likely to be nearest to the truth, requires further more detailed research and will be suggested in a coming blog entry.